Moderate senators seek bipartisan path forward on health care

-After tanking Republican efforts to pass health care legislation, Sen. John McCain, R-Ariz., doubled down on his message of bipartisanship.
+After he tanked Republican efforts to pass health care legislation, Sen. John McCain, R-Ariz., doubled down on his message of bipartisanship.

 Senate Minority Leader Chuck Schumer, D-N.Y., said he was "relieved" that Obamacare wasn’t dismantled and he suggested a few areas where Republicans and Democrats could work together to fix problems with the Affordable Care Act.